-We have incurred losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
+Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
+Typically, it takes many years to develop one new product from the time it is discovered to when it is available for treating patients, and development may cease for a number of reasons.
+We have incurred operating losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
 To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, in-licensing and developing our product candidates, including commencing and conducting clinical trials and providing general and administrative support for these operations.
 Our future success is dependent on our ability to develop, obtain regulatory approval for and successfully commercialize one or more of our product candidates.
 We have not yet demonstrated our ability to successfully conduct and complete a Phase 3 or other pivotal clinical trial, obtain regulatory approvals, manufacture a commercial-scale drug, or conduct sales and marketing activities.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a marketable product.
-Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Typically, it takes many years to develop one new drug from the time it is discovered to when it is available for treating patients, and development may cease for a number of reasons.
 Consequently, predictions about our future success or viability could be more accurate if we had a longer operating history.

 We have incurred significant losses related to expenses for research and development and our ongoing operations.
-Our net losses for the nine months ended September 30, 2019 and 2018 were \$130.1 million and \$60.6 million, respectively.
-As of September 30, 2019, we had an accumulated deficit of \$324.3 million.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we:
+Our net losses for the three months ended March 31, 2020 and 2019 were \$26.4 million and \$65.8 million, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$382.5 million.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as a result of many factors, including:

-- continue our research and preclinical and clinical development of our product candidates, including our global, pivotal Phase 3 clinical trial for rilonacept for the treatment of recurrent pericarditis, named RHAPSODY, our global Phase 2 clinical trial with mavrilimumab for the treatment of giant cell arteritis, or GCA, our Phase 2a clinical trial with KPL-716 in prurigo nodularis and our exploratory Phase 2 clinical trial for KPL-716 in diseases characterized by chronic pruritus, as well as our Phase 1 clinical trial in healthy volunteers for KPL-404; - evaluate KPL-045 based on preclinical data in the context of our portfolio; - · initiate other potential additional preclinical studies and clinical trials for our product candidates; - · increase our manufacturing capabilities or add additional manufacturers or suppliers;
+- our research and preclinical and clinical development of our product candidates, including our global, pivotal Phase 3 clinical trial for rilonacept for the treatment of recurrent pericarditis, named RHAPSODY for which we have completed enrollment, our global Phase 2 clinical trial with mavrilimumab for the treatment of giant cell arteritis, or GCA, for which we have completed enrollment, our potential registrational clinical development program for mavrilimumab for the treatment of the novel coronavirus 2019, or COVID-19, pneumonia and hyperinflammation, our Phase 2a clinical trial with vixarelimab in prurigo nodularis and our exploratory Phase 2 clinical trial for vixarelimab in diseases characterized by chronic pruritus, as well as our Phase 1 clinical trial in healthy volunteers for KPL-404; - · initiating potential additional preclinical studies and clinical trials for our product candidates; - · increasing our manufacturing capabilities or adding additional manufacturers or suppliers;